-Bishop Burton College's mission is 'Growing Potential for Sustainable Futures'
+Bishop Burton College's mission is 'Inspiring a Sustainable Future.'

 The purpose of the College is to provide students with the skills and knowledge needed to secure rewarding careers in the industries and communities we serve, transforming lives through high quality education, training and support.